Deerajkumar-vs/Datamining_midproject/README.md

 # data mining project
 ## Project Discription:
-To analyse and implement brute force algorithm, apriori algorithm and FP-Growth algorithm, in order to find the most efficient way to find frequent items and association rules.
+To analyse and implement brute force algorithm, apriori algorithm in order to find the most efficient way to find frequent items and association rules.

 ## In order to run:
 - Both .ipynb and .py is available.